ricardoyanez/grazing/README.md

-# GRAZING
+# GRAZING - NAG Routine Replacements
-[GRAZING](http://personalpages.to.infn.it/~nanni/grazing/) calculates the outcome of collisions between two heavy nuclei using the [Grazing Model](http://dx.doi.org/10.1016/0375-9474(94)90430-8) of Aage Winther.

-Replacing NAG routines for free or open-source alternatives.
+[GRAZING](http://personalpages.to.infn.it/~nanni/grazing/) calculates the outcome of grazing collisions between two heavy nuclei using the [Grazing Model](http://dx.doi.org/10.1016/0375-9474(94)90430-8) of Aage Winther.
+This project is about replacing the NAG routines used by GRAZING for free or open-source alternatives.

 ## Installation